gitter-badger/gosense/readme.md

 3. Powered by golang

 ## Install
-you can install docker, then run docker container
+you can install docker, then run docker container.
+We using docker to build and running gosense.
+We tested gosense with golang 1.5.* , 1.6.*.

 ```
 # to install docker on your platform